| |

 Riso, Patate e Cozze

-Traditional Rice, Potato and Mussels
+Traditional Rice, Potato And Mussels

 Rice, potatoes and mussels, known as Riso, Patate e Cozze is a traditional Bari dish.
 I believe this is considered Cucina Povera due to the inexpensive nature of the main ingredients: rice, potatoes and mussels (the most inexpensive and available seafood around Bari).